RetroJect/DBIOSD/README.md

 ## Plans
 - Add more robust error checking.
 Currently very basic errors
+  - [COMPLETED] Added error checking for CSV parsing
+  - [COMPLETED] Updated info and errors to be more detailed
-- Program logs to a file instead of stdout/stderror
+- Program logs to a file instead of stdout/stderror [COMPLETED]
 - Specify the input/output of the program
-- Strcture check the input file (make sure one entry per line)
+- Structure check the input file (make sure one entry per line)